-Investee Company Main Businesses and Products Paid-in Capital (US\$ in Thousands) Method of Investment e of Funds Inward Accumulated Outward Remittance for Investment from Taiwan as of December 31, 2021 (US\$ in Thousands) Percentage of Ownership of Direct or Indirect Investment (%) Carrying Amount as of December 31, 2021 Silicon Optronics (Shanghai) Co., Ltd. Scale Integration and design of related electronic products, R&D and testing and technical service consulting and transfer of finished products.
-US\$ 175 thousand Note 1 \$ 4,844 (US\$ 175) thousand \$ - \$- \$ 4,844 (US\$ 175) thousand \$ 7,564 100 \$ 7,564 \$ 32,221 \$-
+Investee Company Main Businesses and Products Paid-in Capital (US\$ in Thousands) Method of Investment Accumulated Outward Remittance for Investment from Taiwan as of January 1, 2021 (US\$ in Thousands) e of Funds Inward Accumulated Outward Remittance for Investment from Taiwan as of December 31, 2021 (US\$ in Thousands) % Ownership of Direct or Indirect Investment Investment Gain (Loss) Carrying Amount as of December 31, 2021 Accumulated Repatriation of Investment Income as of December 31, 2021 Note Silicon Optronics (Shanghai) Co., Ltd. Design, test and research and development of IC and related electronic products with consultation on technology services and technology transfer thousand Note 1 \$ 4,844 (US\$ 175 thousand) \$ - \$- \$ 4,844 (US\$ 175 thousand) \$ 7,564 100 \$ 7,564 \$ 32,221 \$-

-Accumulated Outward Remittance for Investment in Mainland China as of December 31, 2021 (US\$ in Thousands) Investment Amount Authorized by Investment Commission, MOEA (US\$ in Thousands) Upper Limit on the Amount of Investment Stipulated by Investment Commission, MOEA (US\$ in Thousands) \$ 4,844 (US\$ 175) thousand Note 1 \$ 1,638,545
+Accumulated Outward Remittance for Investment in Mainland China as of December 31, 2021 (US\$ in Thousands) Investment Amount Authorized by Investment Commission, MOEA (US\$ in Thousands) Upper Limit on the Amount of Investment Stipulated by Investment Commission, MOEA (US\$ in Thousands) \$ 4,844 (US\$ 175 thousand) Note 1 \$ 1,638,545

-Note 1: Through Silicon Optronics (Cayman) Co., Ltd. investment Silicon Optronics (Shanghai) Co., Ltd., the Amount of Investment Stipulated was approved by Investment Commission, MOEA approved investment amount US\$175.
-(US\$ in Thousands)
+Note 1: Through Silicon Optronics (Cayman) Co., Ltd.'s investment in Silicon Optronics (Shanghai) Co., Ltd., the investment was approved by the Investment Commission, MOEA with the approved amount of US\$ 175 thousand.

-Note 2: Amount was recognized on the basis of audited financial statements.
+Note 2: Amount was recognized on the basis of the audited financial statements.